Attentional Prototype Inference for Few-Shot Segmentation: Methodology

 \subsubsection{Optimization Objective}

 Maximizing the ELBO can yield accurate predictions for the segmentation masks and narrow the gap between the posterior and the prior distributions.
-This encourages 1) the inferred prototype from the full support dataset to match the one from the support images by minimizing the first KL term; and 2) the inferred map from the query set to approach the one based merely on the query image by minimizing the second KL term.
+This encourages 1) the inferred prototype from the support dataset to match the full dataset by minimizing the first KL term; and 2) the inferred map from the query set to approach the one based merely on the query image by minimizing the second KL term.
 Based on the ELBO, we define the empirical objective function for optimization.